-Edmund Sykes Hett was the father of The GSSR in spite of never being a director of the company.
-As the only bidder for the Granada - Lorca railway on 26th November 1884, he won the rights to the concession and was instrumental in the creation of The GSSR by investing his own money and then raising investment in The United Kingdom.
+Edmund Sykes Hett was the father of The GSSR in spite of never having been a director of the company.
+As the only bidder for the Granada - Lorca railway on 26th November 1884, he won the rights to the concession and was instrumental in the creation of The GSSR by investing his own money - the sum of 601,000 pesetas for the auction (about 3 million pounds in today's money) and then raising investment in The United Kingdom.
 Thus, on 15th December 1885 The GSSR was born.

 He had already created the company 'Hett, Maylor and Company Ltd.' on 4th February 1885 with his friend and relative by marriage John Maylor.
 So, on 27th September 1887 Hett, Maylor and Company signed a contract with The GSSR to build the line.

 Edmund Sykes Hett was born in Bawtry, Yorkshire in 1832 and left the UK in 1850 to find his fortunes in Brazil.
 He was involved with the set up of the company 'Wilson, Scott & Hett' at the tender age of 18, which was very profitable.
 A branch of this company built the first dry dock in Rio de Janeiro.
 He was described as being 'opulent' and at the age of 49 in 1881 had retired to become a promotor of railways and was in Spain in 1885 when on 22nd March the Railway Gazette reported that he had applied for the Granada - Murcia - Águilas concession.
 He probably rued this decision later.

 There doesn't seem to be any records or photographs of Edmund being in the area whilst The GSSR was being constructed so maybe he never saw his railway finished.